jittania/reference-sheets/ada_setup_summary.md

   - [ ] ESLint  - A style checker for JavaScript code.

-- [ ] From VS Code, open the command-palette with Shift-Command-P and enter Python: select interpreter
+- [ ] Set VS Code interpreter to Python: From VS Code, open the command-palette with Shift-Command-P and enter Python: select interpreter

+- [ ] Optional: Set zsh as the default shell
+  - [ ] Start termainl and go to "Preferences"
+  - [ ] Then set the Shells open with: to /bin/zsh

-- [ ] Install Oh My Zsh
+- [ ] Optional: Install Oh My Zsh

         $ sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"

-- [ ] Install Rectangle
+- [ ] Optional: Install Rectangle

 ---